microsoft/msbuild-lab323-declarative-agent/lab/exercise-3-agent-debugging.md

     -	Executed action info with detailed information about the request, latency, response data etc. 4️⃣

 ![agent-info](https://github.com/user-attachments/assets/b135f3b0-50f1-47a1-b608-a5a1b27b806e)

+- Try expanding the **Executed Actions** and you will see the request url, parameters passed, request header, response, latency etc.

 ☑️ You've successfully completed the all exercises!
 Select **Next >** to go see the finish line 😎